 In the diagram below, you can see the information is passed on to a different microservice at the time of creation.
 This localizes the way the information is used in the system.
 If you have to generate an invoice, you only call OMS and it fetches all the data from the DB.

 This removes all kind of dependencies from other systems.

 Perhaps the biggest disadvantage is keeping the data in sync with the downstream systems.
-However, in most cases like the example here, the information is stateful which we'll explain below.
+However, in most cases like this example, the information is stateful which we'll explain below.